-When you eat a high percentage of your calories from carbohydrates, and you are what I call “carb-adapted”, your body will produce a large amount of ROS and free radicals.
+When you eat a high percentage of your calories from carbohydrates, and you are what I call “carb-adapted”, your body will produce a large amount of Reactive Oxygen Species (ROS) and free radicals.
 Glucose is a dirty burning fuel.
-This drives antioxidant requirement from the diet way up to counteract the potential oxidative damage in the body.
+This drives antioxidant requirements from the diet way up to counteract the potential oxidative damage in the body.
 When eating a ketogenic diet, the body runs on fatty acids and ketones, which are clean fuels that don’t cause the ROS/free radical issues in the first place, so antioxidant requirements are going to be quite low.
 When your body is running on fat and ketones, a diet high in antioxidants is actually detrimental due to the excessive antioxidants turning into pro-oxidants.

-In order to avoid getting literally and figuratively lost in the "weeds", I’m going to use some quick summaries of the main anti-nutrients and resist my nerd urges to do a deep dive.
+In order to avoid getting literally and figuratively lost in the weeds, I’m going to use some quick summaries of the main anti-nutrients and resist my nerd urges to do a deep dive.

 Common foods (but not limited to): cauliflower, brussels sprouts, broccoli, mustard greens, brown mustard, radishes, cabbage, horseradish.